Michael Davitt: Reception

 The historical value of Davitt's books, such as the "deeply influential" The Fall of Feudalism in Ireland (1904) has been hotly debated in the century since it was written.
 His view of Irish history was deeply shaped by his family's experiences during the Great Famine, and Davitt subscribed to the popular view that it was an "artificial famine" which the British government chose not to alleviate.
 His version of the Land War, that it was an uncomplicated struggle between landlords and tenants, was widely accepted, but has been complicated by later scholarship.
 Moody, who disagreed with Davitt's conclusions, admitted that the book "contains a wealth of information", is reliable for facts, and far exceeds the work of his contemporaries.
 In his obituary, The Times wrote that, "Anything more misleading than his presentation of what he calls The Boer Fight for Freedom cannot be imagined, unless it be his still wilder travesty of history, grotesquely named The Fall of Feudalism in Ireland."
 An alternative view, of (among others) Conor Cruise O'Brien, historian of Parnellism, holds that Davitt's work is invaluable if partisan.

 At Straide in County Mayo, an old penal church was converted into a museum.
 In 2016, The Irish Times reported that the museum received no state funding and relied on visitor donations.
 The Michael Davitt Bridge connects Achill Island to the mainland.
 Davitt inaugurated the first bridge in 1887, and it was replaced in 1947 but retained the name.
-The centenary of Davitt's death saw the unveiling of a plaque at the Portree Hotel, Portree, Isle of Skye, commemorating his role in the Highland land agitation of the 1880s.
+The centenary of Davitt's death saw the unveiling of a plaque at the Portree Hotel, Portree, the Isle of Skye, commemorating his role in the Highland land agitation of the 1880s.
 The unveiling was carried out by his grandson, Fr.
 Tom Davitt.
 On 29 May 2019, Dearcán Media's Irish-language documentary, Michael Davitt: Radacach (Michael Davitt: Radical) premiered on TG4.